 Fruits and Veggies

 Emphasis on the veggies here.
 The CDC published a study in 2010 that highlighted the disappointing fact that only 27.4% of adults are eating the recommended 3 or more servings of vegetables per day.
-Many nutritionists agree that 3 servings is a bare-bones minimum meant to keep you from falling ill, not necessarily what we should be eating.
+Many nutritionists agree that 3 servings are a bare-bones minimum meant to keep you from falling ill, not necessarily what we should be eating.